Birmingham Moor Street railway station: Restoration

-The restoration project also unified the original station and the 1980s station into one.
+The restoration project also unified the original station and the 1980s station.
 The main 1980s station entrance was demolished, and a new passenger access was created to the through platforms using the old station's ticket hall.
 The footbridge and canopies on the through platforms were also rebuilt to match the style of the original station.

 Refurbished in 1930s style, the station has reproduction lamps, clock, seating, and signage.
 The renovation won the Railway Heritage Trust award for 2004 and The Birmingham Civic Society's Renaissance Award for 2005.
 The station became home to the cosmetically restored second GWR 2884 Class 2-8-0 No. 2885, which, until being removed on 4 June 2013, stood in the disused platform five.
 Further renovations during 2011–12 included the installation of GWR-inspired gilt signage on the front and side elevations of the station building.

 Since the December 2010 timetable change, two of the three south facing bay platforms at Moor Street station are now connected to the network and in use, enabling some of the Chiltern services to and from London Marylebone to terminate at Moor Street instead of Snow Hill.
 Local Chiltern stopping services to Leamington Spa will also begin and terminate at the new terminal platforms.
 Chiltern Railways are engaged in a large-scale redevelopment of their route from London Marylebone to Birmingham with improvements to allow higher speeds.

 A fast train service between Moor Street and London Marylebone was introduced on 5 September 2011 using locomotive-hauled coaches, furthering the competition with Virgin Trains' West Coast Main Line services from Birmingham New Street.